jokob-sk/NetAlertX/front/plugins/custom_props/README.md

 ## Overview

 Settings related to the custom properties functionality on a device.
+A user guide can be found here: [Custom Properties](/docs/CUSTOM_PROPERTIES.md)

 ### Usage